PixelRubro/AudioManagerForUnity/README.md

 ### Extra

-A script called `AudioSettingsMenu.cs` can be used to speed up the implementation of a audio settings menu.
+- A script called `AudioSettingsMenu.cs` can be used to speed up the implementation of a audio settings menu.
+- There is a demo scene to play around with the manager.

 ## Credits (Demo)

 Graphics: [kenney.nl](https://kenney.nl)

 Font: [kenney.nl](https://kenney.nl)

 Audio effects and voiceovers: [kenney.nl](https://kenney.nl)

 Music: [freepd.com](https://freepd.com) (by Kevin MacLeod, Anonymous and dogsounds.)